rafaelbenetti/javascript/WEB.md

 # Principal
 - Its the current logged user.
 - So the app keeps the principal or logged user on memory.

+# Countinuous Integration and Continuous Delivery

+## Continuous Integration
+- Developers practicing continuous integration merge their changes back to the main branch as often as possible.
+The developer's changes are validated by creating a build and running automated tests against the build.
+By doing so, you avoid integration challenges that can happen when waiting for release day to merge changes into the release branch.

+- Continuous integration puts a great emphasis on testing automation to check that the application is not broken whenever new commits are integrated into the main branch.

+## Continuous Delivery
+- Continuous delivery is an extension of continuous integration since it automatically deploys all code changes to a testing and/or production environment after the build stage.